History of electrochemistry: Rise of electrochemistry as branch of chemistry

-As telegraph traffic increased, it was found that the Grove cell discharged poisonous nitrogen dioxide gas.
 As telegraphs became more complex, the need for a constant voltage became critical and the Grove device was limited (as the cell discharged, nitric acid was depleted and voltage was reduced).
 By the time of the American Civil War, Grove's battery had been replaced by the Daniell battery.
 In 1841 Robert Bunsen replaced the expensive platinum electrode used in Grove's battery with a carbon electrode.
 This led to large scale use of the "Bunsen battery" in the production of arc-lighting and in electroplating.

 Wilhelm Weber developed, in 1846, the electrodynamometer, in which a current causes a coil suspended within another coil to turn when a current is passed through both.
 In 1852, Weber defined the absolute unit of electrical resistance (which was named the ohm after Georg Ohm).
 Weber's name is now used as a unit name to describe magnetic flux, the weber.

 German physicist Johann Hittorf concluded that ion movement caused electric current.
 In 1853 Hittorf noticed that some ions traveled more rapidly than others.
 This observation led to the concept of transport number, the rate at which particular ions carried the electric current.
 Hittorf measured the changes in the concentration of electrolysed solutions, computed from these the transport numbers (relative carrying capacities) of many ions, and, in 1869, published his findings governing the migration of ions.

 In 1866, Georges Leclanché patented a new battery system, which was immediately successful.
 Leclanché's original cell was assembled in a porous pot.
 The positive electrode (the cathode) consisted of crushed manganese dioxide with a little carbon mixed in.
 The negative pole (anode) was a zinc rod.
 The cathode was packed into the pot, and a carbon rod was inserted to act as a current collector.
 The anode and the pot were then immersed in an ammonium chloride solution.
 The liquid acted as the electrolyte, readily seeping through the porous pot and making contact with the cathode material.
 Leclanché's "wet" cell became the forerunner to the world's first widely used battery, the zinc-carbon cell.